 If you’re offered an opportunity with a phone call, thank the recruiter and ask them to follow up with an email.
 That way, you have the offer in writing and can review it on your own time.
 If the offer comes via email, acknowledge it with a quick response.
 Confirm that you’re excited to read and consider the proposal and you’ll come back to them with a decision.

 Be sure to ask the recruiter if there’s a deadline for your response.
 While recruiters will likely want an answer quickly, you must have enough time to review the offer before making a decision.
 Even if it’s your dream role, it’s sensible to give yourself time to consider any questions you might have or whether to negotiate aspects of the offer.

-With an official offer on the table, it’s time to decide about whether to accept, negotiate, or decline.
+With an official offer on the table, it’s time to decide whether to accept, negotiate, or decline.

-Thoroughly consider the offer in front of you.
-Is this the right role for you?
-Does it offer everything you were looking for?
-Should you negotiate on salary and benefits?
 If you’re happy with the deal that’s on the table, you can skip ahead to sending a written acceptance of the offer.

 If you’re still considering the opportunity, don’t be afraid to approach the recruiter or hiring manager again.
 Ask for additional information about the job description, the team, and the company you’d be joining.
 Once you have a better feel for the role and the company, you may feel more inclined to accept or decline the terms of the offer.